Unlocking CSS Box-shadow

 The box-shadow property is used to add a shadow effect to an element.

-This is property is used quite often to give depth to elements on a website, so it is useful to fully understand it.
+This property is used quite often to give depth to elements on a website, so it is useful to fully understand it.

 The Syntax